 - The food

 The house to keep them can be a mason jar with a lid so we can easily offgas the CO2.
-Also, for the water in the solution, we'll use de-chlorinated water so it won't kill off the bacteria we're harvesting.
-Warm water around our body temperature is best to keep the little ones happy.
+Also, for the water in the solution, we'll use de-chlorinated water as chlorine water could kill off the bacteria we're harvesting.
+Warm water around our body temperature is best to keep the little microbe ones happy.

 Initially when we start our batch, there will be more than just one type of bacteria in it.
-However, when we keep our solution in the dark (as you'll see in the making steps next), the LAB will become the dominant specie–which it still is in many lab-generated EM.
+However, when we keep our solution in a dark place (as you'll see in the making steps next), the LAB will become the dominant specie–which it still is in many lab-generated EM.